el-Ben-Barto/prototype/integrationlayer/README.md

 The Integration Layer for Smart Living Digital Twin - Prototype is part of a distributed system architect containing: Service-Layer, Device-Layer & Integration-Layer
 The Integration Layer application is an abstraction layer for all kinds of integrations for the service layer application.
 According to the following classification.
 It encapsulates the complexity of the different Integrations classification, vendors amd technical protocols behind the different integration like weather data, infrastructure data for smart cities etc..
---> Add Picture here

 Integration is represented via the Integration.class (src.main.java.domain.wot.core.Integration.class)) and can be created, updated & executed with the corresponding REST API (see Open API UI/ src.main.java.web.ServiceRouterFunctions)
 A Integration.class object contains a general description of the Integration based on the WOT Thing description, SENSE WOT Description and the custom extension based on the reference architecture.
---> Cite myself, Cite the rest

 The ID od a Integration.class instance will be generated based on the following naming convention and is the main interaction point to implement against the application:
 ```